PROFESSIONAL KOREAN TRANSLATION FOR THE KOREAN MARKET

-When it comes to getting authentic Korean translation, it is about getting the right Korean translators with enough training and professional experience to produce Korean translations that are fit for its purpose.
+When it comes to getting authentic English to Korean translation or to translate Korean to English, it is about getting suitable Korean translators with enough training and professional experience to produce Korean translations that are fit for their purpose.

-With more than 2 decades of experience in providing translation from English to Korean, Korean to English, and all Korean related translation services, we can share this valuable experience with you.
+With more than two decades of experience in providing English into Korean translation and Korean into English translation services and all Korean-related translation services, we are ready to share this valuable experience with you.

 As part of our GCBG network, we work closely with our Korean partner, Prolangs, in South Korea to provide specialized translation for Korean-English and other language pairs.

 Since its inception, our team in South Korea has translated countless millions of words into and from Korean.
-Covering a wide array of industries, some of which include the translation of product manuals, repair/maintenance manuals, technical documents, websites, promotion/marketing materials, education materials, medical documents to legal documents.
+We cover a wide array of industries, including the translation of product manuals, repair/maintenance manuals, technical documents, websites, promotion/marketing materials, education materials, medical documents to legal documents.

 Some of the clients in our portfolio include: